JustFixNYC/rent-history/src/Components/Pages/Scanner/README.md

                                               └── Restart ──► scanning (clears all)
 ```

-On return visits, `useScannerBootstrapRestore` reads persisted step state and/or asks the backend whether in-progress pages exist, then lands on `pre-scan` or `scan-review`.
+On return visits, `useScannerBootstrapRestore` reads persisted step state (scoped to active `historyId`) and/or asks the backend whether in-progress pages exist, then lands on `pre-scan` or `scan-review`.

 ---